CommissionerGordon/Scheduler/README.md

 There are two options for Windows users.

 1. You can click the Run.bat file in the "/build" directory (which does the same as below).
-2. Open command prompt, navigate to the "/build" directory and type `java -jar SchedulerProject.jar`
+2. Open command prompt, navigate to the "/build" directory and type `java -jar SchedulerServer.jar`

 ###Mac/Linux
-1. Open the shell, navigate to the "/build" directory and type `java -jar SchedulerProject.jar`
+1. Open the shell, navigate to the "/build" directory and type `java -jar SchedulerServer.jar`

 Select which port number you want to run the server on, and click Start.

 ##How to Access
-Access the application by opening your favorite web browser and typing `localhost:<portnumber>/app/home` into the address bar, or by clicking the link [here](http://localhost:1337/app/home) and changing the port number.
+Access the application by opening your favorite web browser and typing `localhost:<portnumber>` into the address bar, or by clicking the link [here](http://localhost:1337) and changing the port number.

 ##!Warning!
 Make sure to hit the Stop button, and double check that you can no longer access the site before closing the window.
 Closing the window while the server is running **DOES NOT** stop the server.